All comparisonsEmail / Inbox tools

 Mailfence

-Yahoo Mail fails first because the inbox interface displays advertising panels and promotional content alongside messages.
+Yahoo Mail fails first because it breaks when the inbox interface displays advertising panels or promotional content alongside messages.

 Verdict